alaqilh/alaqilh/README.md

 ### Hi there 👋

-- 🤖 I’m currently working on front-end
+- 🤖 I’m a Computer Information System Student
-- 😍 I’m a Google DSC Founder&Leader
+- 😍 I’m a Google DSC Founder